 Scroll below for our top do’s (and don’ts!) on how to welcome new team members virtually and smoothly:

 Don’t leave onboarding up to chance.

 We’re sure you can crank out the best jokes at any dinner party.
 That said, onboarding a new employee isn’t the time to flex your improv muscles.
-It’s important to make all new joiners feel like their onboarding and integration into their new place of work is thoughtful and thought-through, and that starts with good planning.
+It’s important to make all new employees feel like their onboarding and integration into their new place of work is thoughtful and thought-through, and that starts with good planning.

 Onboarding milestones can take place over the span of an entire year.
-It would be risky to walk into a year-long investment without some sort of plan to help guide both the new joiner and manager along the way.
+It would be risky to walk into a year-long investment without some sort of plan to help guide both the new hire and manager along the way.
 Find some useful checklists here to help you not forget any of the basics.

 When you plan, you can make time for the right things.
-This can include having a personalized welcome video from colleagues, or a welcome kit with WFH essentials like a coffee mug and ergonomic mouse pad, all ready for the new joiner’s first day.
+This can include having a personalized welcome video from colleagues, or a welcome kit with WFH essentials like a coffee mug and ergonomic mouse pad, all ready for the new hire’s first day.

 Don’t undervalue progress tracking and touchpoints.

 Setting up new employees for success considers the When, What, Why, and How of objectives.
 Sure, ensuring they have the right tools and knowledge to accomplish tasks is one thing (How).
 But it first starts with clearly defined goals and objectives (What), with time-bound milestones (When) and continued purpose through feedback (Why).
 Here’s how to ace that: